Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Continuous Query Optimization: General Mobile Entities

 To obtain the preconditions of Lemma~\ref{lem:NEWPerception}, we could assume that all entities are queried very quickly using low granularity for a short initialization phase.
-Instead, we show how to use a modified version of the FTT scheme of Section~\ref{sec:fixedtarget} to obtain these preconditions using granularity that is competitive with any scheme that guarantees uncertainty degree at most $x$ from time $t_0$ onward.
+In Appendix~\ref{app:init}, we show how to use a modified version of the FTT scheme of Section~\ref{sec:fixedtarget} to obtain these preconditions using granularity that is competitive with any scheme that guarantees uncertainty degree at most $x$ from time $t_0$ onward.
+This establishes: